-The IAPSS Student Research Committee on Conflict, Security and Crime covers a wide range of research topics that include international conflict, global security, and crime science/criminology.
-The Conflict, Security and Crime SRC welcomes students from all different backgrounds to promote multidisciplinary research.
-Our ultimate aim is to write, present, and publish co-authored academic articles that deal with the aforementioned topics.
+The IAPSS Student Research Committee on Conflict, Security and Crime covers a wide range of research topics that include international conflict, global security, and criminology.
+The Conflict, Security and Crime SRC welcomes students from any background who wish to engage in multi-disciplinary research.
+Our ultimate aim is to write, present, and publish single and co-authored academic articles that deal with the aforementioned topics.

 Lorand Bodo holds an MA degree in Governance and International Politics and is about to finish his second MA degree in Politics with a focus on Governance of Complex Innovative Technological Systems.
 Furthermore, he is currently on a four year integrated PhD program at University College London, where his main research interests are (counter-) radicalisation and terrorism.
 In particular, he focuses on developing data driven (counter-) radicalisation technologies.

 Maria holds a PhD from the Department of Political Science of Comenius University.
 She is interested mostly in the conflict resolution processes and security issues of Sub Saharan African region.
 In her dissertation thesis Maria focuses on the research of spoilers of peace process and condition which affect the stability of peace as such.
 She has published several research papers on the importance of local NGOs in the process of conflict resolution, analysed women organization and their role in the civil conflict in West Africa and wrote a book chapter on the threat of Boko Haram in Nigeria.
 She also publishes op-eds in national newspapers in Slovakia.